ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.

 **Test steps:**

-1. Create a object by calling `new Socket()`
+1. Create a object by calling `new Socket()`.
-2. Call `Socket::open(stack)`
+2. Call `Socket::open(stack)`.
-3.  repeat until `NSAPI_ERROR_NO_MEMORY` or `NSAPI_ERROR_NO_SOCKET`
-    error is returned.
+3. Repeat until `NSAPI_ERROR_NO_MEMORY` or `NSAPI_ERROR_NO_SOCKET` error code is returned.
 4. Call "delete" for all previously allocated sockets.
-5.  repeat
+5. Repeat.

 **Expected result:**

 Should be able to reserve at least 4 sockets.
 After freeing all sockets, should  be able to reserve same number of sockets.